Defiance County License Hearing Guide

 Automatic License Suspension

-The length of your license suspension depends on whether you submitted to a breath or blood test and the results, or if you refused to take the test.
+An automatic license suspension goes into effect following a DUI arrest in Ohio under Ohio's implied consent laws.
+The length of the suspension depends on whether you took a breath, blood, or urine test and, if so, the results, or if you refused to take a test.

 If You Took the Breath/Blood Test and Failed